TosbackCgusBridge-Bot/CGUs-versions/Progress/Privacy Policy.md

 It's time to explore the Summer of Audi special offers, put the top down and take to the open road.
 Get ready for the signature Audi performance and luxury.

-See special offers The 24 Hours of Le Mans 2013Audi makes history again.
+See special offers The 24 Hours of Le MansWe're out to make history again.

-Le Mans is a grueling test of both man and machine, a 24-hour-long race, that pushes the limits of endurance and engineering.
-With TDI® clean diesel and e-tron® technology Audi captured an unbelievable twelfth Le Mans victory.
+Le Mans is a grueling test of both man and machine, a 24-hour-long race, and the only breaks are pit stops.
+The trick with pit stops?
+Not needing as many.
+And thanks to TDI® clean diesel, we didn't.
+Last year, Audi made history by being the first team to win the race in a hybrid.

 Fuel your passion for motorsport TDI® clean dieselGetting more from less.